Session title: Preparing for Live Self Assessment

 The Live Self Assessment model challenges the traditional approach to self assessment – the annual look back at the quality of last year’s provision.
 Typified by the need to justify one’s self to senior management, funding organisations or inspectorates, traditional self assessment can often feel overly bureaucratic.
 Writing with a third party in mind leads many staff to make mistakes that have significant consequences for the effectiveness of their quality improvement activities.

-In this session, using their own self-assessment reports, delegates are guided through a process of identifying five categories of commonly made mistakes.
+In this session, using their own self-assessment reports, delegates are guided through a process of identifying five categories of commonly made mistakes in self-assessment writing and four endemic mistakes when writing development plans.
 Then through a short exercise, staff practise a formula for writing effective judgements that collectively will produce a roadmap to outstanding for every aspect of their provision.
+This session often enables providers to realise the changes they need to make to systems, paperwork and the culture surrounding self assessment.
+It is an ideal session for establishing the need for change and the intrinsic desire to invest in the change journey.

 Publicity information for potential delegates